Abdelrahman23800/multi_classification_machine_failure_types/README.markdown

 # Machine Learning Project - Version_2

 ## Overview
 This repository contains a Jupyter Notebook (`Version_2.ipynb`) that implements a machine learning project.
 The project focuses on applying machine learning techniques to analyze data, build predictive models, and evaluate their performance.
-The notebook likely includes data preprocessing, exploratory data analysis, feature engineering, model training, and evaluation steps, following a standard machine learning workflow.
+The notebook likely includes data preprocessing, exploratory data analysis, model training, and evaluation steps, following a standard machine learning workflow.

 ## Table of Contents
 - [Project Description](#project-description)